Old City of Jerusalem

 This shimmering freshwater lake, known in Hebrew as the Kinneret, is linked to many events in the life of Jesus.
-Pilgrims flock to its shores, sail its waters, and gather for baptism at the River Jordan where it leaves the lake.
+Pilgrims flock to its shores, sail the waters, and gather for baptism at the River Jordan, where it leaves the lake.

 Negev Desert Highlands

 The Negev highlands are full of surprises.
-The enormous Ramon Crater and two smaller ones are unique geological phenomena.
-The ruined town of Avdat pioneered desert water conservation and agriculture two thousand years ago.
+The enormous Makhtesh Ramon (Ramon Crater) and two smaller ones are unique geological phenomena.
+The ruined town of Avdat pioneered desert water conservation 2,000 years ago.
 Ein Avdat is an exquisite spring-fed chalk canyon where ibex are often seen.
 Modern Israeli history, boutique wineries, and Jeeps and camels complete the picture.

 Baha'i Shrine and Gardens

-King Herod built the great port city over two thousand years ago.
+King Herod built the great port city more than 2,000 years ago.
 The renovated Roman theater is back in business; scuba enthusiasts can see elements of the Herodian port; and an ancient aqueduct slices across a beach.
 Crusader fortifications mix with latter-day restaurants and galleries to create a serene getaway.

 The picturesque port city has seen it all: Canaanites and Greeks, Crusaders and Napoléon, Turks and Brits.
 Visit the excellently preserved medieval quarters; browse the copperware shops; eat hummus and seafood; and explore the small port, the Turkish bathhouse, and the British prison from which Jewish resistance fighters broke out in the 1940s.